boinkor-net/tsnsrv/README.md

 * `X-Tailscale-Node-Name` - name of the node originating the request
 * `X-Tailscale-Node-Caps` - node device capabilities
 * `X-Tailscale-Node-Tags` - ACL tags on the origin node

+### Using OAuth clients instead of tailscale API keys

+If you intend to deploy several tsnsrv instances to a server over a long time (and intend to bring up more services as the months go on), you might worry that the maximum tailscale Auth key lifetime might be a problem.
+It is, but it is less so than you might think:

+* Each tsnsrv service stores its "per-host" key in the state directory, and doesn't expire, but:
+* the key used to create *new* tsnsrv instances has an expiry date - so after at most 3 months, you will have to rotate the key (and deploys fail, etc).

+There is a remedy to the issue of the expiring "new service registration" issue: [Tailscale OAuth clients](https://tailscale.com/kb/1215/oauth-clients).
+These only work with the cloud tailscale (not with headscale, AIUI), and they have some requirements:

+* You need an OAuth client minted with `auth_key` permissions,
+* the client needs to specify *exactly* the tags you want to run the service under, and
+* you need to specify exactly those tags on tsnsrv's commandline with the `-tag` flag.

+Once you have a oauth client (and a command line) with these requirements, all you need to do is to use the client _secret_ (the client ID is irrelevant for us) as the tailscale auth key and tsnsrv will do the rest.